What does a Facility Manager do?

 Responsibilities:

-- Develop and implement policies and procedures to enhance the efficiency and effectiveness of facility operations.
+- Develop and implement policies and procedures to ensure the safety and security of the facility and its occupants.

 Qualifications